FUNDAMENTALS OF SENATE COMMITTEES

 Administrative Assistant

-The administrative assistant assists the committee clerk in providing administrative and information support to the committee.
-The administrative assistant collaborates with the committee clerk to ensure that the organizational work of the committee is effectively administered and that committee members have the necessary information required for their deliberations.
+The administrative assistant assists the committee clerk in providing administrative and informational support to the committee.
+The administrative assistant collaborates with the committee clerk to ensure that all meetings of the committee are effectively organized and that committee members have the necessary information required for their deliberations.

 The administrative assistant actively participates in the preparation and closure of meetings, the coordination of logistical arrangements for meetings, and the translation and distribution of briefs.
 The administrative assistant also contributes to the preparation and distribution of reports.